kalmiallc/kalmia-common-lib/docs/CONTRIUBTING.md

 The common module shall contain all the common helper functions, common errors (exceptions), common tools.

 ## Raw model
 Raw model shall be used for model definition.
-The models shall be database agnostic, so we can easily switch from one database to anther.
+The models shall be database agnostic, so we can easily switch from one database to another.
+More about the raw model can be read [here](https://rawmodel.github.io/framework/), or on [github](https://github.com/rawmodel/framework).
+Along with other raw model functions, population and serialization strategies are to be used.
+The population strategy defines which properties shall be filled when the populate() method is called.Populate usually means getting the values from the database.

+Serialization returns the model in one object.
+Again the strategies define which fields shall be filled in the serialized object.

 ## Logging
 AppLogger must be used for logging.